 - How you gathered experimental data (did you control or manipulate variables or did you gain descriptive data by gathering observations without intervening)

-2. Step: The collected Data
+2. Step: The data collection

 After introducing and explaining your methodological approach, your next step is to give details of the methods you used to collect your data.